AlexWanyoike/Instagram-Clone/README.md

 ## Description

-This project aims in creating a functional instgram clone with almost the same features and funtionality.
-It has the ability to giv users the ability to view , like, comment, delete and follow other users.
+This project aims in creating a functional Instagram clone with almost the same features and functionality.
+It has the ability to give users the ability to view, like, comment, delete and follow other users.
 ## Features

 - User: